soapcodes/dogapp-portfolio/README.md

 ### Features
 * CONNECT - Our Bark Overflow forum is available for both dog experts and novices and allows users to get advice and give advice.
 * EXPLORE - Users are able to leave reviews of local dog services and easily locate the best groomer, vet, or dogsitter near them.
-* MEET UP - Is your fur baby in need of a buddy?
-Check the upcoming meet ups page to find one near you or plan your own.
+* EVENTS - Are you and your dog always bored at home?
+Check out our meet ups page to find one near you to attend with your furry friend.
-* LEARN - Barkipedia is the Wikipedia for dogs!
-Find helpful information on certain dog breeds or take a quiz to be matched with dog breeds that best fit you and your life.
+* PERSONALIZE - Create a customizeable profile for you and your pet!
+On the profile page, you can upload your own photos, share details, and easily browse through your own forum postings, written reviews, and  rsvp'ed events.